 Types of Web Hosting

 I don’t want to complicate this tutorial by throwing all sorts of info at you right away, but I think that it’s important to understand some things regarding web hosting earlier.
+We have a separate tutorial for a detailed look at the main types of web hosting.

 There are a few types of web hosting: